NWalker1208/embattled/eal.md

 \*\* Operands are referenced by the same names that appear in the "Operands" column.
 Any specific registers that are involved are referenced by their usual names.
-`mem[...]` represents a byte in memory with the value in brackets denoting the address.